Menu

 Q: What's your favorite thing to do to in your free time?

-A: When I’m not spending time with my niece and nephew, I love to read and bake.
+A: When I’m not spending time with my niece and nephew, I love to read, bake and work on jigsaw puzzles.

 Susan Wagner